Itai-itai disease: Etymology

 The term itai-itai disease (in Japanese イタイイタイ病 itai-itai byō, "it hurts-it hurts disease" or "ouch-ouch disease") was coined by the affected locals for the severe pains that people with itai-itai disease felt in the spine and joints.
 In Japanese 痛い itai is used as an adjective meaning "painful" or as an interjection equivalent to "ouch".

 Causes

 Itai-itai disease was caused by cadmium poisoning due to mining in Toyama Prefecture.
 Regular mining for silver started in 1589, and soon thereafter, mining for lead, copper, and zinc began.
 The earliest records of mining for gold in the area date back to 1710.
 Cadmium is a metal byproduct of mining that is toxic to most organisms.

-Recent animal studies have shown that cadmium poisoning alone is not enough to elicit all of the symptoms of itai-itai disease.
-These studies are pointing to damage of the mitochondria of kidney cells by cadmium as a key factor of the disease.
+Animal studies have shown that cadmium poisoning alone is not enough to elicit all of the symptoms of itai-itai disease.
+These studies point to damage of the mitochondria of kidney cells by cadmium as a key factor of the disease.